Members of the Advisory Council are tech, legal, campaigning and political experts who give ORG advice about a range of issues.

 Lilian Edwards is Professor of E-Governance at the University of Strathclyde.
 Her principal research interests are in the law relating to the Internet, the Web and new technologies, with a European and comparative focus.She has co-edited two bestselling collections on Law and the Internet (Hart Publishing, 1997 and 2000 - 3rd edn due 2008) with Charlotte Waelde, and a third collection of essays The New Legal Framework for E-Commerce in Europe was published in 2005.
 Her work in on-line consumer privacy won the Barbara Wellbery Memorial Prize in 2004 for the best solution to the problem of privacy and transglobal data flows.
 She worked at Strathclyde University from 1986-1988 and Edinburgh University from 1989 to 2006 before moving to become Chair of Internet Law at Southampton from 2006-2008.
 She is Associate Director, and was co-founder, of the Arts and Humanities Research Council (AHRC) Centre for IP and Technology Law, funded from 2002-2012.
 She has taught IT, e-commerce and Internet law at undergraduate and postgraduate level since 1996 and been involved with law and artificial intelligence (AI) since 1985.
 She has been a visiting scholar and invited lecturer to universities in the USA, Canada, Australia, Mexico, and Latin America and has undertaken consultancy for the the European Parliament, the European commission and McAfee.

-Louise Ferguson is a user experience consultant focused on user research for strategy in the private and public sectors.
+Louise Ferguson was the founding chair of ORG (2005), before moving to the Advisory Council in 2010.
+She is an independent consultant focused on user research for user-centred digital transformation in the private and public sectors.
+She has worked across a wide array of domains, including banking and insurance, pensions, forex trading, taxation, justice, manufacturing, engineering, construction, distribution, defence, air traffic control, aerospace, broadcasting and professional services.
 Her publications include Getting By, Not Getting On: Technology in UK workplaces (The Work Foundation) and Touching the State: What does it mean to be a citizen in the 21st century?
 (Design Council).
-Louise was previously VP of the UK Chapter of the Usability Professionals Association and is a co-director of its Voting and Usability Project.
-She is on the Advisory Council of the Foundation for Information Policy Research and on the Management Committee of Dulwich Going Greener.
-She advises the Electoral Commission on the usability of elections.
-In her spare time she is involved in the Cinema for Crystal Palace campaign and is often to be found growing, hiking, camping, cooking, cycling, and DJing.
+Louise was previously VP of the UK Chapter of the User Experience Professionals Association and was a co-director of its international Voting and Usability Project.
+She has advised the UK Electoral Commission on the usability of statutory elections.
+Louise is on the Advisory Council of the Foundation for Information Policy Research.
+She holds an MSc in Human-Centred Computer Systems from the University of Sussex.

 Ben Goldacre is a medical doctor, academic, and writer on evidence based practice, best known for the Bad Science column / book / website.

 Wendy M. Grossman is a freelance writer and former full-time musician who writes for the Guardian, the Daily Telegraph, ZDNet UK, and Scientific American (she has also written for New Scientist, Wired, and many other publications as well as policy reports and research).
-She is author of six books including net.wars (1998, NYU Press) and From Anarchy to Power: the Net Comes of Age (2001, NUYU Press), and writes a weekly column, net.wars, that appears on Fridays at NewsWireless.net and at www.pelicancrossing.net/netwars.
-She is founder and former editor of The Skeptic magazine and editor of the forthcoming book Why Statues Weep: The Best of The Skeptic (Philosophy Press).
+She is author of six books including net.wars (1998, NYU Press) and From Anarchy to Power: the Net Comes of Age (2001, NUYU Press), and writes a weekly column, net.wars, that appears on www.pelicancrossing.net/netwars.
+She is founder and former editor of The Skeptic magazine.
 Her Web site pelicancrossing.net includes an extensive archive of her articles and MP3s.

 Andy Phippen is a professor of social responsibility in information technology at the Plymouth Business School, University of Plymouth.
 He has worked with the IT sector for over 15 years in a consultative capacity on issues of ethical and social responsibility, with companies such as British Telecom, Google and Facebook.
 He has presented written and oral evidence to parliamentary enquiries related to the public use of ICT and is widely published in the area.
 In recent years he has specialised in the use of ICTs by children and young people, carrying out a large amount of grass roots research on issues such as their attitudes toward privacy and data protection, file sharing and internet safety.
 He is a research partner with the UK Safer Internet Centre and is a frequent media commentator on children and the Internet.